-The total harvested area from May 1, 2014 to April 30, 2016 (2014 and 2015 timber years) was 5,009.8 ha; 9.2% of the total harvested area was left as structural merchantable retention.
-Merchantable Mountain Pine Beetle killed trees that have become uneconomical, and the underutilization of deciduous volume on the DFA resulted in higher retention levels across DFA.
+The total harvested area from May 1, 2014 to April 30, 2017 was 6,844.4 ha; 9.2% of the total harvested area was left as structural merchantable retention.
+Merchantable Mountain Pine Beetle killed trees that have become uneconomical, and the underutilization of deciduous volume on the DFA resulted in higher retention levels across the DFA.